diegomrodrigues/study_notes/Prompts/Parse LlamaIndex.md

 Remember, the goal is to improve the presentation and readability of the content while ensuring that no information is lost or altered.
-Pay close attention to the technical details and ensure that the advanced nature of the book on data science and variational autoencoders is accurately represented.
+Pay close attention to the technical details and ensure that the advanced nature of the book is accurately represented.